Office: Holmes 440

 Tel: (808) 956-3432

-Gürdal Arslan received Ph.D. degree in electrical engineering from the University of Illinois at Urbana-Champaign, in 2001.
+Gürdal Arslan received his Ph.D. in electrical engineering from the University of Illinois at Urbana-Champaign in 2001.

 His current research interests lie in the design of cooperative multi-agent systems using game theoretic methods.
 Recent applications of his research include autonomous resource allocation for mission planning, multi-sensor deployment, traffic management, and cooperative multi-user MIMO signaling in wireless communication systems.

-He is a member of the IEEE Control Systems Society and he received the National Science Foundation CAREER Award on "Cooperative Systems Design - Stochastic Games Approach" in May 2006.
+He received the National Science Foundation CAREER Award on "Cooperative Systems Design - Stochastic Games Approach" in May 2006.